This site is intended for healthcare professionals

 Authoring team

-• the BDA recommends that all those with impaired fasting glycaemia (IFG) should have an oral glucose tolerance test to exclude the diagnosis of diabetes, and are actively managed with life style advice
+• all those with impaired fasting glycaemia (IFG) should have an oral glucose tolerance test to exclude the diagnosis of diabetes, and are actively managed with life style advice

 Reference: